-The great thing about the festival is we serve everything except hamburgers.
+The great thing about the festival is we serve everything!
 So hot dogs, funnel cakes, and more for those less adventurous.
 But, the absolute best option is the boiled shrimp!
 It's our biggest seller each year for good reason.
 It's always cooked to perfection and crazy delicious!

 All dishes are homemade by our members.
 Nothing is bought and there are no outside vendors at the festival who serve food.

 The music and the Blessing of the Fleet.
 The whole mass is really nice and then seeing the boats sail down the canal makes you reflect on how this has happened for more than 70 years.
 People have stood where I've stood and seen this event for 70 years.
 It's incredible and really moving.
 And, when the music starts, people just give in to the fun and culture of our area and sweat and dance their troubles away.
 Plus, the kids love the fair!